• Skip to primary navigation

 Instructions

-• Peel, pit and dice fully ripened mangoes.
-Transfer mango chunks to a blender or food processor.
-Blend into a very smooth puree, at least 1 minute.
+• Peel, pit and slice fully ripened mangoes into small pieces.
+Transfer mango pieces to a blender or food processor.
+Blend into a very smooth purée, at least 1 minute.
 This needs to be very smooth in order to break up the mango fibers.
-Set aside.
+Tip: For extra smooth pudding, run the mango puree through a fine sieve.

-• Mix for 30-45 seconds to thicken.
-Don't panic if the gelatin thickens into a gel like substance, this is normal.
-It will also have a slight smell, but don’t worry this will disappear once combined with other ingredients.
+• In a large bowl, add cold water and gelatin.
+Mix for 30-45 seconds to thicken.
+(Don't panic if the gelatin thickens into a gel like substance, this is normal.
+It will also have a slight smell, but this will disappear once combined with other ingredients).

 • Refrigerate for at least 6 hours or overnight until it sets.
+Serve chilled with evaporated milk.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!